 This one is for you, Apple fans.
 (Sorry all of you Android owners, you are coming up next!)
-In episode 5 of the Capturing Life Through Technology podcast I discuss the top 5 journals and diaries for the iPhone with a few honorable thrown in at the end.
+In episode #5 of the Capturing Life Through Technology podcast I discuss the top 5 journals and diaries for the iPhone with a few honorable mentions thrown in at the end.

-I am actually an Android user now but I was an iPhone guy for almost 2 years and my wife still has an iPhone.
-To be honest, the iPhone journal and diary selection is much better on iOS than it is on Android.
+I am actually an Android user now but I was an iPhone guy for over 4 years and many in my family still have an iPhone.
+To be honest, the iPhone journal and diary selection seems much better on iOS than it is on Android.
 They just look nicer and work better!